 Getting a crown takes two steps: First, we prepare the tooth by taking x-rays & pictures to check the surrounding bone & tissue & filing down the tooth to make room for the crown.
 Then the crown is made & cemented into place.

-A crown acts the same way as a tooth, so after your crowns are placed, you should treat it the same way as well.
+The dental crowns act the same way as a tooth, so after your crowns on front teeth or any other teeth are placed, you should treat them the same way as well.
 Continue to brush & floss regularly & see your dentist for regular checkups